All posts

 The Verbiflow teamBy The Verbiflow team

-What a play actually is
+What a play is

 A play on Verbiflow is a short, repeatable pipeline that builds an audience and pushes it into a sequence.
 It has four parts: